maarten-pennings/6502/2emulation/README.md

 ```

 In case you wonder where this code is coming from.
-I wrote a simple assembler program that constantly increments X and stores it on location 155.
+I wrote a simple assembler program that constantly increments X and stores it on location 155
+(not wise, since that is in the stack area, but hey, we use no stack).
 This is the assembler code

 ```asm